micro-node/launcher/README.md

 [![Build Status](https://travis-ci.org/micro-node/launcher.svg)](http://travis-ci.org/micro-node/launcher)
 # micro-node-launcher

 This is the heart of micronode.
-This module can start any `node-module` as a micro-service with an AMQP RPC communication layer.
+This module can start any `node-module` as a micro-service with an `AMQP JSON-RPC 2.0` communication layer.

 ## Usage